 Meanwhile, the initial 2 plans are neither very affordable nor have some special attractive features to be worth the price.
 If you’re looking for cheaper high-quality hosting, look at options such as Hostinger or HostGator.

-On the other side of the equation, SiteGround has 3 plans ranging from $3.99 to $10.69 a month.
+On the other side of the equation, SiteGround has 3 plans ranging from $2.99/month to $7.99 a month.

 While even the first plan is quite attractive, the 1 site limit and lack of staging make it a no-go option for me.
 It would be better to look at GrowBig for small business websites or GoGeek, which is good for growing businesses and even agencies.